 Audrey Perlman Raphael is a partner at Levy Konigsberg LLP.
-Audrey is included in the 2013-2016 editions of The Best Lawyers in America in the practice area of Mass Tort Litigation.
-She was also recently honored with membership in the 2016 National Trial Lawyers’ list of Top 100 Trial Lawyers.
+Audrey is included in the 2013-2018 editions of The Best Lawyers in America in the practice area of Mass Tort Litigation.
+She was also honored with membership in the 2016 National Trial Lawyers’ list of Top 100 Trial Lawyers.
 Audrey is licensed to practice law in New York and Connecticut.

 Since joining Levy Konigsberg in 1990, she has specialized in asbestos litigation and every year achieves numerous multimillion-dollar settlements against manufacturers and suppliers of dangerous asbestos products.
 Audrey currently speaks at conferences around the country and manages several departments at Levy Konigsberg including: Estates, Lien Resolutions and Asbestos Bankruptcy Trusts.

 Audrey led the way investigating cases involving asbestos exposures from cosmetic talc and filed the first asbestos cases against cosmetic talc manufacturers.
 Audrey also discovered that many different types of equipment and products contain asbestos.
 For example, Audrey was one of the first attorneys to conduct depositions of mesothelioma and lung cancer victims who were exposed to asbestos from cigarette filters.
 She also conducted some of the first depositions of asbestos victims who were exposed to asbestos from pizza ovens, welding rods, automotive friction products and residential boilers.
 Today, as a result of those earlier depositions, it is well known and accepted in courts across the country that these products contain asbestos.
 Audrey continues to lead the way discovering sources of asbestos exposure currently unknown to the general public.

 Audrey also works closely with victims of asbestos exposure who were exposed to asbestos in often overlooked non occupational settings.
 For example, many asbestos victims were exposed through home renovations, household products and contaminated work clothes worn home from job sites.
-She has been a leader in the fight for the rights of women who didn’t work with asbestos themselves, but unfortunately suffer from asbestos related diseases.
+She has been a leader in the fight for the rights of women who did not work with asbestos themselves, but unfortunately suffer from asbestos related diseases.
 She is proud to represent female victims of asbestos exposure including women who have been diagnosed with peritoneal mesothelioma and ovarian cancer.

 Aside from her work in asbestos and mesothelioma litigation, Audrey has represented victims injured during construction accidents, automobile accidents and accidents involving household equipment and devices.
 She has also represented women and children who were injured from the drug diethylstilbestrol (DES).